russell-n/theape/arachneape/plugins/quartermaster.rst

-That might seem anticlamactic, but there is nothing really interesting to print yet, we need to find the things in the modules that are plugins.
+At this point there is nothing really interesting to print yet -- we need to find the things in the modules that are plugins.
 To get the objects in the modules we can use the `inspect.getmembers <http://docs.python.org/2/library/inspect.html#inspect.getmembers>`_ function.
 Once we have them, we can check the ``__base__`` variable that each class has which holds the parent class.
 Only classes have the ``__base__`` attribute so we will also filter non-classes out using the `inspect.isclass <http://docs.python.org/2/library/inspect.html#inspect.getmembers>`_ function to prevent AttributeErrors.

 The signature of the ``getmembers`` function is this::

     inspect.getmembers(object[, predicate])

-The `predicate` argument is an optional function that you pass in to filter what ``getmembers`` returns.
-It ``getmembers`` will only return objects that evaluate to True when passed to the predicate function, so if we pass in a function that checks if an object is the child of the BasePlugin, this should give us our plugins:
+The `predicate` argument is an optional function that you pass in to filter what ``getmembers`` returns. ``getmembers`` will only return objects that evaluate to True when passed to the predicate function, so if we pass in a function that checks if an object is the child of the BasePlugin, this should give us our plugins:

 .. currentmodule:: inspect